meribit/27051_DiversityMicrobes/README.md

 #### 2. How similar are the microbial communities between the soil, the viable extracted cells and the viable cells after Live-FISH to each other?

-We will use the [scikit-bio](https://scikit.bio/index.html) an open‑source Python library for bioinformatics, providing data structures and algorithms for analyzing biological and omics data.
+We will use the [scikit-bio](https://scikit.bio/index.html) libary, an open‑source Python library for bioinformatics, providing data structures and algorithms for analyzing biological and omics data.

 ## Setup your environment